What do you do after you’ve finished a work?

 - If appropriate for your medium, make an identification card for the back that includes the complete credit line: Name, title, media, dimensions, and price.
 This is enormously helpful for venues.

 - Record details in your inventory database.
-Don’t let that artwork out of your site until you have done this.
+Don’t let that artwork out of your sight until you have done this.

 - Have artwork photographed, or do it yourself if you have the proper equipment.

 - Name image files according to your standard.

 Images are easier to find if they are all named in the same manner.
 I suggest starting the file name with your name: